tanveer3008/DE_Project_SchemaValidation/README.md

 Validation needs to be Applied on the incoming CSV file.
 Reject the CSV File if:
 1. It containt duplicate rows
-2. Validate the Date format is accurate
+2. Date format is accurate

 ### Architecture Diagram
 ![main](Architecture.PNG)